 The (MO)MBE system has eleven sources that can be used simultaneously and changed/refilled without breaking growth chamber vacuum.
 Materials can be selected from any of the sixty-two different elements shown in color on the periodic table to the right.
 This gives PARADIM users unprecedented flexibility in exploring new materials by design.
 The ARPES system is based on prior designs utilizing major components from ScientaOmicron and Fermi.

-In addition to the integrated MOCVD described above, PARADIM offers two MOCVD systems for the growth of “standard” transition metal dichalcogenide films.
+In addition to the integrated (MO)MBE+ARPES described above, PARADIM offers two MOCVD systems for the growth of “standard” transition metal dichalcogenide films.
 These systems are custom built based upon a design developed by PARADIM in-house research team member Prof. Jiwoong Park at the University of Chicago.
-The two MOCVDs have been built and installed in a fully renovated PARADIM laboratory designed for this purpose.
-They will be used by PARADIM staff and students to grow samples for distribution to users, based on proven recipes developed in Professor Park’s lab.
+The two MOCVDs are located in a fully renovated PARADIM laboratory designed for this purpose.
+They are being used by PARADIM staff and interns to grow samples for distribution to users, based on proven recipes developed in Professor Park’s lab.
 So far, Professor Park’s group has developed recipes for depositing single-monolayer thick films of MoS2, MoSe2, WS2, and WSe2 homogeneously over 4” diameter substrates.
-Those recipes are now being tested on the two new stand-alone MOCVDs in PARADIM as they are qualified for use.
-These systems are now available for use for growing “standard” films.
+These films are available as SAMPLE ONLY proposals.

 The new Cornell PARADIM Thin Film Facility is housed in over 1400 sq. ft. of newly renovated space in Duffield Hall, renovated at a cost to Cornell funds of greater than $2.75M.